Areas closed to all visitors due to the Woodward Fire.

 Visitors traveling along Sir Francis Drake Boulevard west of its junction with Pierce Point Road should expect to encounter delays due to the road work.
 The delays should last no more than 30 minutes.
 As of September 10, 2020, almost all of Sir Francis Drake Boulevard's pavement had been removed and the road is essentially a gravel road.
 Drivers are urged to drive slowly through the work zone for the safety of the work crews, and to reduce the risk of damaging vehicles—especially those with low clearance—due to potholes, loose rocks, or other loose materials.
 Visit our Road Closures page for more information.

 Limantour Road Work

-Through the end of September 2020, visitors traveling along Limantour Road should expect to encounter delays due to road work.
+Until further notice, visitors traveling along Limantour Road should expect to encounter delays due to road work.
 The delays should last no more than 15 minutes.

 Additional Sources for Road Conditions

 After wind and/or rain storms, many roads to and from and within Point Reyes National Seashore may be blocked due to flooding, mud slides, downed trees, and/or power lines.
 Reports of closures and re-openings of roads are received too frequently to keep this page up-to-date.
 For emergency road and weather conditions in West Marin, visit Point Reyes National Seashore's Twitter feed, the National Weather Service San Francisco Bay Area's Twitter feed, the Marin County Department of Public Works' Twitter feed, the Marin Sheriff Department's Twitter feed, the Marin Fire Department's Twitter feed, the California Highway Patrol: Marin's Twitter feed, or tune in to KWMR, 90.5 FM.